igSpanser/Jenkins_python_assignment/README.md

 4. Triggers:

    - Configure the pipeline to trigger a new build whenever changes are pushed to the main branch of the repository.

+     triggers {
+        githubPush() // Trigger a build when changes are pushed to any branch }

 5. Notifications:

    - Set up a notification system to alert via email when the build process fails or succeeds.
+     1. Install the Email Extension Plugin:
+         Log in to your Jenkins server.
+         Go to "Manage Jenkins" > "Manage Plugins".
+         In the "Available" tab, search for "Email Extension" or "Email Notification" plugin.
+         Select the checkbox next to the plugin and click "Install without restart".
+2. Configure Email Notification in Jenkins:
+         Go to "Manage Jenkins" > "Configure System".
+         Scroll down to the "Extended E-mail Notification" section.
+3. Configure the following settings:
+         SMTP server: Enter the SMTP server address of your email provider (e.g., smtp.gmail.com).
+         SMTP port: Enter the port number for SMTP (e.g., 587 for Gmail).
+         SMTP username and password: Enter the credentials of the email account you want to use for sending notifications.
+         Use SSL: Check this option if your SMTP server requires SSL/TLS encryption.
+         Default Recipients: Enter the email addresses of the recipients who should receive notifications by default.
+         Default Subject: Customize the subject of the email notifications.
+         Default Content: Customize the content of the email notifications.
+4. Click "Save" to apply the changes.

 6. Documentation:

    - Document the pipeline process and any prerequisites needed for the setup in a README.md file in the repository.
+   #  README.md

 7. Submission:

    - Provide the URL to the GitHub repository with the Jenkinsfile and updated README.md.
    - Include screenshots of the Jenkins pipeline showing the build, test, and deployment stages.